Stari Ras: Early Middle Ages

+High Middle Ages

-The imperial charter of Basil II from 1020 to the Archbishopric of Ohrid, in which the rights and jurisdictions were established, mentions that the Episcopy of Ras belonged to the Bulgarian autocephal church during the time of Peter I (927–969) and Samuel of Bulgaria (977–1014).
+Basil II recaptured Ras in 1016–1018, and the region became part of the thema of Serbia.
+The imperial charter of Basil II from 1020 to the Archbishopric of Ohrid, in which the rights and jurisdictions were established, mentions the Episcopy of Ras as one of the bishoprics, that belonged to the Bulgarian autocephal church during the time of Peter I (927–969) and Samuel of Bulgaria (977–1014).
 It is considered that it was possibly founded by the Bulgarian emperor, or it is the latest date at which it could have been integrated to the Bulgarian Church.
-If it previously existed, it probably was part of the Bulgarian metropolis of Morava, but certainly not of Durrës.
+If it previously existed, it probably was part of the Bulgarian metropolis of Morava, but certainly not of Dyrrhachium.
 If it was on Serbian territory, it seems that the Church in Serbia or part of the territory of Serbia became linked and influenced by the Bulgarian Church between 870 and 924.
-Regardless, the church would have been protected by Bulgarian controlled forts.

-Byzantium's frontier in the 10-12th century with the location of Stari Ras and other watchtowers (per Stephenson 2004, 2008).

-According to archaeological research, the site suddenly became desolated near the end of the 10th century, at least the western part of it, abandoned and without military strategical importance and signs of Byzantines in the 11th century, and was defensively upgraded at the end of the 11th century.
-Byzantine Emperor John Tzimiskes re-established control of Ras in 971 and founded the Catepanate of Ras.
-The seal of protospatharios John of Ras has been found from that era.
-By 976, the Bulgarian state had regained Ras (according to Chronicle of the Priest of Duklja it would have been the Serbs who freed themselves and defeated the Byzantines), but Basil II recaptured it about 40 years later in 1016–1018.
-In the imperial charter of Basil II from 1020, rights and jurisdictions of the autonomous Archbishopric of Ohrid were established, and one of the bishoprics in its jurisdiction was that of Ras.
-In 1032, the overall commander of the region was strategoi and doukes Constantine Diogenes, and Ras was part of a defensive line of Byzantine watchtowers alongside Lipjan, Zvečan, Galič, Jeleč south of Ras and Brvenik north of Ras, watching to the west over a "no-man's-land" named Zygos mountains beyond which was Serbia.